EduardSergeev/project-version-action/README.md

       uses: EduardSergeev/project-version-action@v6
 ```

-All subsequent build steps then will be able to reference current build version ether via `VERSION` environment variable or via `project-version` step's output.
+All subsequent build steps then will be able to reference current build version either via `VERSION` environment variable or via `project-version` step's output parameter.

 ### Input parameters